nazariifenii/redux-store-start/README.md

         </ul>
     <b>Main page (header)</b>
     <ul>
-        <li>On the right side, show cart with a count of items that user want to buy (you should track changes and update count in case if user add/remove any products)</li>
+        <li>On the right side, show cart with a count of items that user wants to buy (you should track changes and update count in case if user adds/ removes any products)</li>
         <li>By clicking on the cart in header, you should navigate to cart page</li>
     </ul>
     <b>Product list page</b>